EU needs to 'raise price' for attacking democracy, MEPs say

 By Eszter Zalan

-The EU needs to make attacking European democracies a costly endeavour, a key MEP chairing the the parliament's new committee on foreign interference warned on Tuesday (2 March).
+The EU needs to make attacking European democracies a costly endeavour, a key MEP chairing the parliament's new committee on foreign interference warned on Tuesday (2 March).

 "The regimes attacking our democracies - especially the Russian and the Chinese regime because they are the two main threats we can assess now - these regimes don't think they have to pay a price for these attacks," centre-left French MEP Raphaël Glucksman told journalists on the work of the committee's first months.